 Fig. 3 Structure and composition of o phase of 447 ferritic stainless steel under EDX linear analysis

-σ- precipitation of phase will lead to serious embrittlement of stainless steel, which will reduce its comprehensive properties such as corrosion resistance, impact toughness and mechanical properties.
+The precipitation of the σ phase can seriously weaken stainless steel, diminishing its properties such as corrosion resistance, impact toughness, and mechanical properties.

-When phase σ grows to a certain size, it will precipitate from the interior of the grain.
+Once the σ phase reaches a certain size, it precipitates from within the grain.

 1.1.2 Phase χ

-Ultrapure ferritic stainless steel will not only precipitate σ phase, but also χ phase when containing a certain amount of Mo element.
+Ultra-pure ferritic stainless steel will not only form the σ phase, but also the σ phase, when it contains a certain amount of Mo element.

-The structure of χ phase is body centered cubic, which is of α-Mn type.
+The structure of the χ phase is body-centered cubic and of the α-Mn type.

-The toughness of the steel will be significantly reduced when the χ phase is precipitated.
+The toughness of the steel decreases significantly when the χ phase is formed.

-It was found that compared with phase σ, Cr and Mo enriched more rapidly in phase X and precipitated more rapidly in phase χ than in phase σ.
+It was found that compared to the σ phase, Cr and Mo are enriched more rapidly in the χ phase and precipitate more quickly in the χ phase than in the σ phase.

-Generally speaking, χ phase has the same structure as ferrite matrix.
+Generally, the χ phase has the same structure as the ferrite matrix.

-Due to its low nucleation potential barrier, nucleation is relatively simple, so χ phase usually precipitates earlier than σ phase, as shown in Fig. 4.
+Due to its low nucleation potential barrier, nucleation is relatively straightforward, and the χ phase usually precipitates earlier than the σ phase, as shown in Fig. 4.

 Fig. 4 χ Phase Precipitated from 26Cr Ferritic Stainless Steel Aged at 800 ℃ for 5min

-When the χ phase starts to produce, a large amount of Cr and Mo will be enriched in the χ phase, resulting in a decrease in the content of Cr and Mo, which is not enough to nucleate the σ phase, so the formation of the σ phase is relatively difficult at the initial stage.
+When the χ phase begins to form, there will be a significant enrichment of Cr and Mo in the χ phase, leading to a decrease in the content of Cr and Mo.
+This decrease is not enough to nucleate the σ phase, making the formation of the σ phase difficult at the initial stage.

-In addition, χ phase has metastability.
-Affected by aging time, χ phase will gradually decompose, providing enough Cr and Mo to nucleate σ phase, and finally gradually transform into a stable σ phase.
+Additionally, the χ phase is metastable and its stability decreases with aging time.
+As the χ phase decomposes, it will provide enough Cr and Mo to nucleate the σ phase, eventually leading to its transformation into a stable σ phase.

 1.1.3 Laves phase

-Laves phase is also a size factor compound, its configuration is AB2 type, and its structure is hexagonal, as shown in Fig. 5.
+The Laves phase is a size factor compound with an AB2 configuration and a hexagonal structure, as depicted in Figure 5.

-In ferritic stainless steel, Laves phase is mainly Fe2Ti or Fe2Nb or Fe2Mo.
+In ferritic stainless steel, the Laves phase is typically composed of Fe2Ti, Fe2Nb, or Fe2Mo.

 Fig. 5 Laves Phase Precipitated from 27Gr-4Mo-2Ni Ferritic Stainless Steel after Aging at 1050 ℃ for 1h

-Andrade T et al. found that after aging at 850 ℃ for 30 min, the ultra pure ferritic stainless steel with the model of DIN 1.4575 can observe the precipitation of Laves phase at the grain boundary, and its size is basically unchanged during aging, mainly because the precipitates at the grain boundary not only contain the same Laves, but also contain σ phase, and the growth rate of σ phase is faster than Laves phase, which will prevent part of Laves phase from growing.
+Andrade T et al. found that after aging at 850°C for 30 minutes, the ultra-pure ferritic stainless steel with the model DIN 1.4575 shows precipitation of the Laves phase at the grain boundary, which remains unchanged in size due to the presence of both Laves and σ phase precipitates.
+The growth rate of the σ phase is faster, preventing some of the Laves phase from growing.

 1.2 Main characteristics of 475 ℃ brittleness

-The ferritic stainless steel with Cr mass fraction greater than 12% will have a significant increase in hardness and strength, accompanied by a sharp decline in plasticity and impact toughness, after long-term heat preservation in the temperature range of 340~516 ℃, which is mainly caused by the brittleness of the ferritic stainless steel at 475 ℃.
+The ferritic stainless steel with a chromium mass fraction greater than 12% will experience a significant increase in hardness and strength, accompanied by a sharp decrease in plasticity and impact toughness after prolonged exposure to temperatures between 340 to 516℃.
+This is mainly due to the brittleness that occurs in ferritic stainless steel at 475℃.